The Best Car Insurance in Mississippi

 Only available for military families

-USAA is the best insurance company in the country with good customer service and affordable rates.
-It has a good reputation among its customers.
+USAA is one of the most reputable insurance companies in the country, with good customer service and affordable rates.

 This company offers the following coverages and discounts:

-- Rideshare insurance: It provides you coverage while you’re working for a rideshare company and fills the gap between your personal auto policy and the rideshare company’s commercial policy.
+- Rideshare Insurance: It provides coverage while working for a rideshare company and fills the gap between your personal auto policy and the rideshare company’s commercial policy.

-- Multiple car discount: You can save up on car insurance if you insure more than one car with the company.
+- Multiple Car Discount: You can save on car insurance if you insure more than one car with USAA.

 Best Car Insurance in Mississippi for Those With New Cars

 Travelers is the highest-rated insurer in Mississippi, offering new or better car replacement coverage.
 It has a MoneyGeek score of 77 out of 100.

 New car replacement coverage pays for the cost of replacing your car with a similar make and model if it’s totaled within a specific timeframe.
 But, with better car replacement coverage, you can get the most recent model of your damaged vehicle.
 However, these coverages aren’t part of your standard policy — additional fees apply.